Health Savings Accounts (HSA)

 If you are out on your own, and are enrolled in a high-deductible health care plan, an HSA can be a great way to meet your deductible tax-free and save for unexpected medical expenses.

-Due to the tax-advantages of the account, access limitations include:
+Due to the tax structure of the account, there are limitations to accessing your funds, which include:

 - No paper check usage